Introducing the Most Popular Search Engines in the World

 Advantages:

-• Buyer Intent: People searching on Amazon are ready to buy, making conversion rates high.
+- Buyer Intent: People searching on Amazon are ready to buy, resulting in high conversion rates.

 Disadvantages: